West Kyo: Ye Olde Earl Grey Inn

+Kyo Bogs Nature Reserve

+Kyo Bogs Nature Reserve, also known as The Bogs or Kyo Bogs, is a small nature reserve east of Annfield Plain, and southeast of Fines Park and West Kyo, consisting of mainly gauze-covered scrub with some wooded and marshy areas.

+The main access is via a footpath running north-south through the middle of the reserve connecting West Kyo and Fines Park to the C2C bordering the reserve's southern edge.

+A second main path diverges from this to the south east towards the east end of the reserve, eventually crossing a small stream runs south to north across the reserve and running into the main low-lying boggy area with the disused Riding Hill Quarry visible north of it.

+The small, wooden Seagull Bridge takes the aforementioned path across this stream, which sometimes runs a milky seagull white when the normal rusty colour of the algae in it is less evident.
+This bridge is the only route between the west and smaller east ends of Kyo Bogs Nature Reserve without using the C2C cycleway route that runs east - west along the reserve's south side.

+The boggy area is the only surface feature of the unnamed main watercourse heading west to east along the northern side of the reserve, most of it running underground before it leaves the reserve, passes northeast through farmland (again most underground) past the Hamlet of East Kyo, before joining Kyo / Harperley Burn at Harperley Bridge at the west end of the Hamlet of Harperley.

+In the past, the reserve had a bad reputation for local youths riding motorbikes around it, but this has largely ceased.
+Kyo Bogs has thus had a chance to recover and there's now a wide coverage of flowers in the spring.
+Red deer are sometimes spotted within or near the reserve.

+History

 The village developed during former periods of heavy coal mining in the area during the 19th century and a gas works used to be situated on its northern edge.
-A period of substantial decline followed during the 20th century, during which the village lost a school, a local shop and a second public house called The Rose Cottage, which had an 'ale only' licence (now converted to a house).
+A period of substantial decline followed during the 20th century, during which the village lost a school, a local shop and a second public house called The Rose Cottage, which had an 'ale only' licence (otherwise known as a jerry - now converted to a private house).
 New developments starting in the late 1980s onwards have, however, seen a recent expansion in the village in terms of size and population.

 Famous people

 West Kyo was the birthplace of John Buddle (1773), the famous colliery viewer and mining engineer, who later went on to work with Charles Vane, 3rd Marquess of Londonderry in the development of Seaham Harbour.

-Kyo Village was the birthplace of Hugh Simpson Rodham (on 16th Aug 1879), Hillary Clinton's grandfather who emigrated to the United States.
+Kyo Village was the birthplace of Hugh Simpson Rodham (on 16 August 1879), Hillary Clinton's grandfather who emigrated to the United States.